 - Release of the first complete version of the CIW's signature product, the CIW national composite index (October).

-- Conducting first CIW Community Wellbeing Survey in the City of Guelph.
+- Conduct first CIW Community Wellbeing Survey in the City of Guelph.

-- Release of the second Canadian Index of Wellbeing composite report "How are Canadians Really doing?"
+- Release of the second CIW national composite index report "How are Canadians Really doing?"
 (October).